pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 #### Return value

-The command returns `REDISMODULE_ERR` if the format specifiers are invalid or the command name does not belong to a known command.
+The command returns `PHARMAVILLAGEMODULE_ERR` if the format specifiers are invalid or the command name does not belong to a known command.

 <span id="RedisModule_ReplicateVerbatim"></span>